rockdaboot/wget2/README.rst

 ------------------

 Mget is in alpha stage.
-You might encounter lot's of bugs and missing features.
+You might encounter lots of bugs and missing features.
 So, for now (10.08.2012), don't use it for production !

 The basic functionality is implemented, like: